instructure/ims-lti/README.md

 and it will be signed with OAuth using a key/secret that both the TP and TC share.
 This is covered in the [LTI security model](http://www.imsglobal.org/LTI/v1p1/ltiIMGv1p1.html#_Toc319560466)

-Here is an example of a simple TP Sinatra app using this gem:
+Here is an example of a simple TP Rails app using this gem:
 [LTI Tool Provider](https://github.com/instructure/lti_tool_provider_example)

 Once you find the `oauth_consumer_secret` based on the `oauth_consumer_key` in